single-spa/single-spa.js.org/website/versioned_docs/version-5.x/ecosystem-angularjs.md

 npm install --save single-spa-angularjs
 ```

-Note that you can alternatively `<script src="https://unpkg.com/single-spa-angularjs"></script>` and access the library
+Note that you can alternatively `<script src="https://cdn.jsdelivr.net/npm/single-spa-angularjs@<VERSION>/lib/single-spa-angularjs.js` and access the library
-via the `singleSpaAngularjs` global variable if that is easier for you.
+via the `window.singleSpaAngularjs.default()` global function if that is easier for you.

 ## With a bundler